MineManiaUK/MMBattlegrounds/README.md

 MMBattlegrounds is the plugin used in the server internally known as batt2 it is NOT a plugin used on the battlegrounds smp

+> **Versioning**
+>
+> The first number represents the season, the second represents major changes, and the third represents minor changes or patches.
+>
 ### Sudden death

 Sudden death occurs before a server reset and functions like a battle royale last player standing is crowned the winner of that season